Football at the 1996 Summer Olympics – Women's tournament

 The 1996 Summer Olympics—based in Atlanta, Georgia, United States—marked the first time that women participated in the Olympic association football tournament.
 The tournament featured eight women's national teams from four continental confederations.
-The teams were drawn into two groups of four and each group played a round-robin tournament (which was held in Miami, Orlando, Birmingham and Washington, D.C.).
+The teams were drawn into two groups of four and each group played a round-robin tournament (which was held in Miami, Florida, Orlando, Florida, Birmingham, Alabama and Washington, D.C.).
 At the end of the group stage, the top two teams advanced to the knockout stage (which was held at Sanford Stadium in Athens, Georgia), beginning with the semi-finals and culminating with the gold medal match on August 1, 1996.

 The United States became the inaugural champion after a 2–1 victory against China in the gold medal game.

 Competition schedule

 Qualification

-The qualification system for the inaugural women's football tournament was based on the results of the 1995 FIFA World Cup.
+The qualification system for the inaugural women's football tournament was based on the results of the 1995 FIFA Women's World Cup.
 Seven best teams and the host nation were qualified for the tournament.
 As the third-ranked United States team was already qualified as the host, its spot was passed down to the eighth-ranked team, Japan.
 England was ranked seventh, but due to it not being an IOC member, its spot was passed down to the ninth-ranked Brazil.